dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Some of those years were exciting and some of them not so much :)
 Hopefully I can save others a bit of time and pain by sharing some of the lessons I have learned.

+# TLDR

+The TLDR is that many problems can be identified and solved by looking at how time is spent.
+As a company scales more and more things will demand more and more time.
+Everything from more meetings to slower compile times will eat into the time available to do work.
+The key to success it to be able to identify the important value adding tasks that are essential and then optimize them heavily.
+For most software companies this would be

+1) Writing code

+2) Building code

+3) Testing code

+4) Deploying code

+5) Operating code in production

+Another key lesson is that the effects of scaling do not hit uniformly.
+Your high performers will take the brunt of the questions and problems.
+This is because the very same attributes that make them high performers also make them the best qualified to answer questions (high context and experience).
+Onboarding too many people too quickly can easily burn out your high performers and lead to high churn.

+Furthermore it is important to understand that exponential scaling is not intuitive.
+Things that seem manageable can bubble up to become major problems very quickly.
+Oftentimes the severity of problems is evaluated based on how severe they have been in the past.
+But in exponential scaling such evaluations stop being accurate.
+Understanding what will be important in the future allows you to build the right building blocks in advance.
+Sometimes this is vastly superior to retrofitting solutions, sometimes it is not.

+Lastly it is important to understand that scaling is not a one time event.
+What works great at 5 people might be terrible at 50 people.
+What works great at 50 people might be terrible at 500 people.

+What is generally needed is a transformation from a focus on individuals to a focus on teams and processes.
+By doing this transtion at a pace that is neither too fast (adding too much process too quickly) nor too slow (too heavy a focus on individuals) it is possible to save a lot of pain and suffering.
+This translates to a happier and more productive workforce.

+# The longer version

 In terms of the numbers and facts the journey was something like this

 **Revenue growth:** 0.5M -> 2M -> 8M -> 13M -> 15M or something along those lines